 SEC v.
 J.P.
 Morgan Securities LLC, et al.

 On January 7, 2013, pursuant to their consent and without admitting or denying the allegations against them, the Court entered a final judgment against the Defendants.
 The final judgment permanently enjoined the Defendants from violating Sections 17(a)(2) and 17(a)(3) of the Securities Act of 1933, and found JP Morgan, EMC, Bear Stearns, SAMI and SACO jointly and severally liable to pay a total of $222,415,536.00 in disgorgement, prejudgment interest, penalties in connection with their conduct related to the Bulk Settlement Practice and found JP Morgan and JPMAC jointly and severally liable for a total of $74,500,000.00 in disgorgement, prejudgment interest, and penalties in connection with their conduct related to the Delinquent Disclosure Practice.
-See Defendants’ Final Judgment.
+See the Defendants’ Final Judgment.
+On April 13, 2017, the Court entered a modified final judgment against the Defendants.
+See the Defendants’ Modified Final Judgment.

 On May 10, 2013, the Court appointed Damasco & Associates LLP as the Tax Administrator to fulfill the tax obligations of both the Bulk Settlement Fund and the Delinquency Disclosure Fund.